GeekerFeng/stm32mp157-linux/Documentation/trace/ftrace.rst

   trace:

 	This file holds the output of the trace in a human readable format (described below).
-Opening this file for writing with the O_TRUNC flag clears the ring buffer content.
-        Note, this file is not a consumer.
-If tracing is off (no tracer running, or tracing_on is zero), it will produce the same output each time it is read.
-When tracing is on, it may produce inconsistent results as it tries to read the entire buffer without consuming it.
+Note, tracing is temporarily disabled when the file is open for reading.
+Once all readers are closed, tracing is re-enabled.

   trace_pipe: